benmvp/slides/2020/qconplus/mixins-hooks.md

 </div>

 NOTES:
-- We talked about mixins, then HOCs, and just now render props
+- So we've talked about mixins, then HOCs, and just now render props
-- Then with React 16.8 came custom hooks (dun! dun! dun!!! 😂)
+- Then with React 16.8 (in February 2019) finally came custom hooks (dun! dun! dun!!! 😂)
 - When mixins went away with React 15 & ES classes
   * We started molding React into patterns to try to solve our problem
-  * Our problem of sharing non-visual logic
+  * Our problem of sharing stateful, non-visual logic
 - Hooks, particularly custom hooks, are now the modern solution to the problem

 /////